• 01/26/2022

 Revivalist is a reader-supported endeavor and our posts may contain affiliate links.
 When you buy through links on our site, we may earn an affiliate commission.

-Although this take has become a little less hot in recent years, many people still look at divorce like a tragedy, especially when there are children involved.
-However, there’s overwhelming evidence both anecdotally and statistically that divorce can actually be a vast improvement for many family units, especially when staying together involves unhealthy relationships, communication styles and family dynamics.
-If you’re thinking about getting a divorce — or you’re already in the process of it — there are plenty of reasons why you should celebrate, not mourn.
+Although this view has lost much traction in the past years, many people still look at divorce as a tragedy.
+They’re viewed even more negatively when there are children involved.
+However, there’s overwhelming evidence that divorce can actually be good for many families.
+Sometimes, staying together involves unhealthy relationships, communication styles and family dynamics.
+If you’re thinking of getting a divorce or are already in the process, there are plenty of reasons to celebrate, not mourn.
 Here is why divorce is actually a pretty good choice for so many people.

 Finding What You Truly Want